-The net proceeds to the Company (after deducting underwriting discounts and estimated offering expenses payable by the Company) from the sale of 2,200,000 shares of Common Stock offered by the Company, assuming an initial public offering price of \$11.00 per share, are estimated to be approximately \$22.0 million.
+The net proceeds to the Company (after deducting underwriting discounts and estimated offering expenses payable by the Company) from the sale of 1,700,000 shares of Common Stock offered by the Company, assuming an initial public offering price of \$11.00 per share, are estimated to be approximately \$16.9 million.
 The Company will not receive any proceeds from the sale of shares of Common Stock by the Selling Shareholders.
 See "Principal and Selling Shareholders."

 The Company intends to use approximately \$1.5 million of the net proceeds of this offering to repay indebtedness incurred to finance operations, which accrues interest at the 30-day commercial paper rate plus 2.7% per annum (8.31% at June 30, 1997), and matures in September 1999.
-Although it has no specific plan for the use of the balance of the offering proceeds, the Company will generally use the balance of such proceeds for expansion of the Company's sales and marketing activities for existing and new products, investment in new technologies, including product development, capital expenditures and for working capital and general corporate purposes, including possible acquisitions.
+The balance of the net proceeds of this offering will be used for expansion of the Company's sales and marketing activities for existing and new products, investment in new technologies, including product development, capital expenditures and for working capital and general corporate purposes, including possible acquisitions.
 The Company has not yet identified the specific amounts of proceeds to be expended for these respective corporate purposes.
 The amounts actually expended for each purpose may vary significantly depending on a number of factors, including future revenue growth, the amount of cash generated or used by the Company's operations, the progress of the Company's new product development efforts, technological advances and the status of competitive products.
 Currently, the Company has no arrangements or understandings with respect to any acquisition.
 Pending any such uses, the Company plans to invest the net proceeds of this offering in short-term, investment grade securities or money market instruments.
-The Company has undertaken this offering to strengthen its capital position by repaying all of its outstanding indebtedness and to provide equity capital for the execution of its strategy.